weight loss pills for pcos

 It’s crucial to work with your doctor to find the best treatment for you.
 You should also think about the risks and side effects of any medication or supplement56.

-Pcos weight loss treatments
+PCOS weight loss treatments

 A study with 90 overweight and obese women with PCOS showed that orlistat and metformin helped with weight loss6.
 Orlistat also helped more women ovulate and conceive than metformin6.